sara-naeem-cs/personalSite/README.md

 Hi welcome to my interactive portfolio.
-The idea was to mimic a desktop layout that allows the user to "go through the computer" and learn more about me.
+The idea was to mimic a desktop layout that allows the user learn more about me while "browsing the desktop".
 Hope you like it and I'm always open to feedback!

-Live site can be found here:
+Live site can be found here: https://sara-naeem-cs.github.io/personalSite/

+*Disclaimer: site is now outdated!

 A few quick credits: